Normans: Duchy of Normandy

 Within a generation, the Norman elite abandoned Old Norse for the Gallo-Romance language that would evolve into Norman French.
 They also converted to Christianity, but did so while retaining a distinct warrior ethos.
 This fusion is evident in the popularity of given names; while Old Norse names like Hrólfr (Rollo) and Ansteinn (Osten) were initially common, they were quickly Latinized or replaced by Christian names, yet the martial spirit remained central to their identity.
+In many ways they would seem "more French than the French".

 The descendants of Vikings replaced the Norse religion and Old Norse language with Catholicism (Christianity) and the Langue d'oil of the local people, descending from the Latin of the Romans.
 The Norman language (Norman French) was forged by the adoption of the indigenous langue d'oïl branch of Romance by a Norse-speaking ruling class, and it developed into the French regional languages that survive today.

 The new Norman rulers were culturally and ethnically distinct from the old French aristocracy, most of whom traced their lineage to the Franks of the Carolingian dynasty from the days of Charlemagne in the 9th century.
 By intermarrying with the local aristocracy and adopting the growing feudal doctrines of the rest of France, the Normans would progressively work these principles into a functional hierarchical system in their own duchy, and later export it to Norman dominated England.
+The Norman population outside the Viking settler elite were overwhelmingly locals of West Francia.

 As the proliferation of aristocratic families throughout the French kingdom limited the prospects of most heirs, young knights were encouraged to seek land and riches beyond their homeland, with Normandy becoming a major source of such adventurers.
 Many Normans of Italy, France and England eventually served as avid Crusaders soldiers under the Italo-Norman prince Bohemund I of Antioch and the Angevin-Norman king Richard the Lion-Heart, one of the more famous and illustrious Kings of England.